 The following FAQs apply to Cardinal Quarter opportunities that are sponsored or co-sponsored by the Haas Center for Public Service.
-The "Program Requirements" and "Stipends" sections also apply to the Stanford in Government Fellowships and Stipends Program.
 For details about Cardinal Quarter opportunities sponsored by other Stanford departments, please visit our campus partners' websites for more information.

 Please see individual fellowship descriptions for more details about which fellowships offer structured placements, which allow students to propose their own placements, which have students finalizing placements post-selection, and which enable students to develop their own projects.

 The first step in applying for a fellowship is to read all of the application information online completely and carefully.
 Fellowships program staff and peer advisors will have office hours, so students can sign up for individual advising appointments.
 Feel free to contact firstname.lastname@example.org to request advising appointments.

 Please also refer to the Resources for Fellowship Applicants section of our website.
 In addition, visit the Bing Information Resource Center (BIRC) at the Haas Center, subsribe to the Cardinal Service Weekly Student Digest, and/or sign up for the Haas Center’s service4all listserv (to subscribe, send a blank email to: email@example.com).
 These are the best ways to keep informed about the Undergraduate Fellowships Program.

 You may also want to get in touch with a former fellow to find out more about the program.
 Lists of past fellows are available on the Meet the Undergraduate Fellows section of our website, and you can use Stanford Who to find specific e-mail addresses.
 If you need assistance, please contact program staff.